WWSW-FM

-WWSW-FM (94.5 MHz) – branded 94.5 3WS – is a commercial FM radio station in Pittsburgh, Pennsylvania.
-It airs a classic hits radio format and is owned by iHeartMedia, Inc. For most of November and December, WWSW-FM switches to all-Christmas music.
+WWSW-FM (94.5 MHz) – branded 94.5 3WS – is a commercial radio station that is located in Pittsburgh, Pennsylvania.
+It airs a classic hits radio format and switches to all–Christmas music for most of November and December each year.

-The studios and offices are on Fleet Street, off the Penn-Lincoln Highway (Interstate 376) in Green Tree.
-The transmitter is off Rising Main Avenue at Lanark Street, on a tower shared with WPXI-TV and other FM stations in the Pittsburgh radio market.
-WWSW-FM broadcasts using HD Radio technology, with its digital subchannel playing 1960s and 70s oldies.
+This station is owned by iHeartMedia, Inc. Its studios and offices are located on Abele Rd. in Bridgeville next to I-79, along with its sister stations.
+The transmitter is situated off Rising Main Avenue at Lanark Street, on a tower that is shared with WPXI-TV and other FM stations in the Pittsburgh radio market.
+WWSW-FM broadcasts using HD Radio technology, with its third digital subchannel airing Catholic radio programming from Relevant Radio.

-WWSW is notable for being an FM "superpower station."
+WWSW is notable for being an FM "superpower station".
 Its effective radiated power (ERP) is 50,000 watts on a tower that is 247 meters (810 ft) tall.
-The normal height above average terrain (HAAT) for Class B FM signals found in Pennsylvania should be 152 meter (500 ft) for a station broadcasting at 50,000 watts.
+The standard height above average terrain (HAAT) for Class B FM signals found in Pennsylvania is 152 meters (500 ft) for a station broadcasting at 50,000 watts.